 By combining the image quality setting with the image size setting you can get quite a lot of flexibility.

-Filesizes and How Many Photos Will Fit on a Memory Card
+Filesizes & How Many Nikon D3400 Photos Will Fit on a Memory Card?

-You’ll notice that in the filesize column I give ranges.
-That’s because the images generated on a Nikon D3400 are compressed, and the effectiveness of the compression varies from photo to photo depending on factors like the colors, tones, and detail of each individual photo.
+You’ll notice that in the file size column I give ranges.
+That’s because the images generated on a Nikon D3400 are compressed, and the effectiveness of the image compression varies from photo to photo depending on factors like the colors, tones, and detail of each individual scene.
 A photo with few colors and tones and little detail can be compressed much more than a photo with many tones and colors and lots of detail.
 It’s just the way that most image compression algorithms work.

-For the last column, showing an estimate of the number of images at each setting that will fit on a 32GB memory card, I’ve used the upper end of the range because for something like this it’s better to underestimate than overestimate.
+For the columns on the right, which show estimates of the number of images at each setting that will fit on 32GB, 64GB, 128GB, and 256GB cards, I’ve used the upper end of the range because for something like this it’s better to underestimate than overestimate.
 So the numbers in this column, in particular, are very much approximations and should be read as rough guides but not absolutes.